bartoszcholewa/fastapi-learning/README.md

 - Implementing async transactions using Beanie
 - Building async repository for FastAPI using ODMantic
 - Creating CRUD transactions using MongoFrames

+# Chapter 7 - Securing the REST APIs

+- Implementing Basic and Digest authentication